from 1987, while studying at the Willem de Kooning Academy (as it's now called) in Rotterdam,

 1993/1994: 'Oefening in Hardheid' dance/text duet, concept based on 'Het Dikke Schrift'

 by Agotha Kristof, collaboration with with Liorah Hoek, for which i designed the costumes

 1997 ‘KLAM’, dance/theatre piece with Arthur Clemens, Liorah

 Hoek, Mio van der Lijn: danced, co-choreographed and co-designed the costumes

 1997-1998 incidental solo dance improv (see pictures)

-after my stay in Japan 1998-1999and especially now i have 2 small kids i stopped practising dance improv
+after my stay in Japan 1998-1999and especially since i had 2 small kids i stopped practising dance improv (unfortunately..?)

 another still from the video by Arthur Clemens of me dancing improv solo in 1996